seblw/seblw.github.io/content/posts/creating-user-with-ansible.md

 date: 2022-08-03T21:31:38+02:00
 ---

 I usually write code.
-Sometimes I run tools in the background.
-From time to time I process data that requires lots of resources.
+Occasionally, I use tools that run in the background.
+From time to time, I have to process data that takes a lot of resources.

-To do all of those things I need to have some specific environment.
+To do all of those things, I need to have some specific environment.
 While some of this stuff can be done on my personal machine, there are cases when one needs to set up a remote machine.
-And since this is mostly for personal needs I don't want to leverage any complicated tools and stay minimalistic.
+And since this is mostly for personal needs, I don't want to leverage any complicated tools and stay minimalistic.

-The goal of this piece is to use Ansbile to create a user account on a remote machine with sudo capabilities and set up a secure connection to it, with no passwords, just SSH keys generated during the process.
+The goal is to use Ansbile to create a user account on a remote machine with sudo capabilities and set up a secure connection to it, with no passwords, only SSH keys generated during the process.

 Please, keep in mind this is an opinionated approach for my use case: I use [1password to generate and store root keys](https://developer.1password.com/docs/ssh/), and I upload the public key of the root to the VPS provider (I'm going to use Ubuntu on Vultr) so that I can deploy a server with root key already there.

 ## Bootstrapping VPS connection

 Assuming the VPS is up (thus the root key is uploaded too) one can create an [inventory file](https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html).

-Before doing so I'm going to create an alias in ~/.ssh/config:
+Before doing so, I'm going to create an alias in ~/.ssh/config:

 ```
 Host caipirinha